uoy-im-aitt/aitt-w4-vr/README.md

 Using the code above, see if you can make the print statements appear when you press the trackpad on either of the controllers.
 Once you've got this working, look at the code.
 Discuss in your group what each bit does.
 Can you work out how to make your teleporter only work for the right hand or both hands?

-> **Tip** having your teleporter only work for one hand will make the code in the next section much simpler, so just stick with listening for actions on either the left or right hand for now.
-However, if you'd like to make code that's generic across both controllers, explore basing the parameter passed to GetStateDown/Up a public variable of "type SteamVR_Input_Sources".
+> **Note** having your teleporter only work for one hand will make the code in the next section much simpler, so just stick with listening for actions on either the left or right hand for now.
+However, if you'd like to make code that's generic across both controllers, explore basing the parameter passed to ```GetStateDown/Up``` a public variable of type ```SteamVR_Input_Sources```.
 If you do this, you'll see something cool about how Unity handles public variables that are enumerations (i.e. variables that have a fixed set of possible values).